 Sunday Design Resource - Issue 1

 I’ve been thinking for a while to start a weekly article with some of the resources I found over the years in certain design fields.
 Both free and paid resources, articles, tutorials and websites ment to help designers, coders, photographers, and graphic artists.
 So here it is.
 The first issue.
-As I’ve been searching recently for stock photos for a new social network I’m starting called zaBox, I’ll be talking today about Stock Photography.
+As I’ve been searching recently for stock photos for a new design social media website I’m starting called zaBox, I’ll be talking today about Stock Photography.

 Stock photography consists of existing photos that can be licensed for specific uses.
 Book publishers, specialty publishers, magazines, advertising agencies, filmmakers, web designers, graphic artists, interior decor firms, corporate creative groups, and others use stock photography to fulfill the needs of their creative assignments.